DavidOP1/Assignment3OOP/README.md

 The subject of the assignment is graphs.
 We were given interfaces which we need to implement.//complete here

-NodeData : gives us information about the node(vertex), ID , location, etc...
+NodeData : gives us information about the node(vertex), ID , location, etc, has 2 dict one which stores the edges coming into the vertex and one that stores the edges coming out of the vertx.

 EdgeData interface: gives us information about the edge, since it's a directed graph , this edge has source node and destination node.
 We can also get the weight of this node.